centre-for-humanities-computing/stormtrooper/docs/_build/html/_sources/setfit.rst.txt

 .. code-block:: python

-   from stormtrooper.setfit import SetFitZeroShotClassifier, SetFitFewShotClassifier
+   from stormtrooper import SetFitZeroShotClassifier, SetFitFewShotClassifier

    sample_text = "It is the Electoral College's responsibility to elect the president."